99oblivius/VRBro-plugin/README.md

 VRBro Plugin is an OBS Studio plugin designed to bridge the gap between virtual reality and content creation.
 It works in tandem with a SteamVR overlay application to provide seamless control of OBS Studio directly from within VR.
+This plugin was built with multi-PC streaming setups in mind ([refer bellow](#Usage)).

 ## Installation

 1. Download the latest release of the VRBro Plugin from the [Releases](https://github.com/99oblivius/VRBro-plugin/releases) page.
 2. Run the installer or extract the contents of the zip file to your OBS Studio plugins folder:
    - Windows: `C:\Program Files\obs-studio\`
-   - Linux: Depending on your distro and your OBS Studio installation method, you will have to place the unziped `/share/obs/obs-plugins/vrbro/` folder and the `/lib/x86_64-linux-gnu/obs-plugins/vrbro.so` file in different places.
-On an Arch system where OBS Studio was compiled and installed manually, `/usr/lib/obs-plugins/` and `/usr/share/obs/obs-plugins/` will be your folders of interest.
+   - Linux: Differing OBS Studio installation methods will have different installation paths.
+*e.g.* On an Arch system where OBS Studio was compiled and installed manually, `/usr/lib/obs-plugins/` and `/usr/share/obs/obs-plugins/` will be your folders of interest.
 3. Restart OBS Studio.

 ## GUI